 During December 2004, a U.S. subsidiary of the Company issued senior notes totaling €225 million.
 These notes were designated by the Company's subsidiary as a hedge of a portion of its net investment in a non-U.S. subsidiary with a Euro functional currency.
 Because the amount of the senior notes matched the hedged portion of the net investment, there was no hedge ineffectiveness.
 Accordingly, the Company recorded the impact of changes in the foreign currency exchange rate on the Euro-denominated notes in OCI.
-The amount of the gain (loss) recognized in OCI related to this net investment hedge for the years ended December 31, 2011 and 2010 was \$(25) million and \$24 million, respectively.
+The amount of loss recognized in OCI related to this net investment hedge for the year ended December 31, 2011 was \$25 million.
 During the second quarter of 2011, the senior notes designated as the net investment hedge were redeemed by a subsidiary of the Company.
 The amount recorded in OCI related to this net investment hedge will be reclassified into earnings when the Company sells or liquidates its net investment in the non-U.S. subsidiary.